haydenhigg/boxbot/README.md

 # boxbot

-a fun training tool for shadowboxing or bag work
+a training tool for shadowboxing or bag work

 ## how it works